 Trainees are paid an annual stipend as stated in the Residency/Fellowship Agreement and in the program's Policy Manual.
 Trainees receive their stipend via a biweekly paycheck.
 Trainees are encouraged to use the direct deposit system, as physical checks have the potential of being lost or delayed in the mail.
 Paychecks are mailed or credited to bank accounts of those using the direct-deposit system on these payroll dates.

 Benefits for medical residents and fellows are managed through the UMN Office of Student Health Benefits.
 View the OSHB Resident/Fellow Benefits site for comprehensive information about the resident/fellow benefit package, including medical, dental, disability, and life insurance.

 - Lab Coats

 - Hospital meal stipends

 - American Academy of Ophthalmology Basic and Clinical Science Course Books

-Applications must be submitted through the Central Application Service (CAS), 414-447-0350, Ophthalmology Matching Program, #3359, ACGME # 2402621077, University of Minnesota.
-The University of Minnesota accepts J1 visas only.
+Applications must be submitted through the SF Match Program.
+The University of Minnesota Ophthalmology Residency accepts J1 visas only.